 Cucumber Dipping Sauce

-I always serve the fish cakes with a delicious cucumber dipping sauce because it is so easy to make!
-It is also a sauce that my Thai friend taught me how to make.
+With a lush cucumber dipping sauce, because it is so easy to make!
+It is also a dipping sauce that my Thai friend taught me how to make.

 Here is what you need for for the dipping sauce then.